Sam-Osian/PFD-toolkit/docs/index.md

 > As of the latest update, PFD Toolkit includes **5720** PFD reports.

 ---

-## Key features

-PFD Toolkit seeks to overcome barriers to analysing PFD reports.
-Features include:
+PFD Toolkit was built to break down every major barrier to PFD report analysis.
+Out of the box, you can:

-1. Loading live PFD report data in seconds*
+1. Load live PFD data in seconds

-2. Correcting spelling, grammar, and formatting issues
+2. Query and filter reports with natural language

-3. Query and surface reports relevant to your work
+3. Summarise reports to highlight key messages

-4. Uncover recurring trends & themes
+4. Automatically discover recurring themes

-5. Tag and organise reports by your own themes or sub-themes
+5. Tag and organise reports based on these themes (or provide your own themes!)

-**Data are updated once a week with freshly published reports.*
+Data is updated once a week, with newly published reports added to the toolkit.

 ---

 ## Installation

-You can pip install PFD Toolkit like any other Python package:
+You can install PFD Toolkit using pip:

 ```bash
 pip install pfd_toolkit
 ```

-*(Note: PFD Toolkit is not available via Anaconda)*

 ---

 ## Contribute

-PFD Toolkit is a research-enabling tool, and so we want to engage with the research community as much as possible to make sure this toolkit works for you *(yes, you!)*.

-If you have any feedback, suggestions or want to help develop the toolkit please see our [Feedback & contributions](contribute.md) page.
+PFD Toolkit is designed as a research-enabling tool, and we’re keen to work with the community to make sure it genuinely meets your needs.
+If you have feedback, ideas, or want to get involved, head to our [Feedback & contributions](contribute.md) page.